sonnguyenkzg/crypto-slack-bot/README.md

-# USDT Wallet Monitor Bot
+# Crypto/USDT Wallet Monitor Bot

 A smart Slack bot that automatically tracks USDT (cryptocurrency) wallet balances and sends daily reports to your team.
 Perfect for businesses managing multiple crypto wallets across different locations or purposes.